John Africa: Early life

+Philadelphia

 In 1971 he moved his family to Powelton, a polyglot neighborhood in West Philadelphia, close to the University of Pennsylvania.
-Community Housing Inc., was a cooperative in which members pooled money together to buy a handful of buildings to live in with an idea to rebel against an oppressive society that bulldozed homes to make way to build more academic housing.
+Community Housing Inc., was a cooperative in which members pooled money together to buy a handful of buildings.
 Although the area had a large majority of academic residents, Leaphart was seen as eccentric yet tolerable as the area was diverse.
 Faced with foreclosure, the co-op stepped in and purchased his home so he could remain living there.
 In 1972, Leaphart changed his name to John Africa to represent the continent where life began.

 Africa managed to attract people in Philadelphia area who were willing to believe in his ideologies.
 He later met Donald Glassey, a social worker from the University of Pennsylvania, who was so intrigued by Africa's teachings that he volunteered to write and compile the illiterate Africa's thoughts into a book.
 Glassey's notes were eventually the basis of a document called "The Guidelines".
 With Glassey, Africa moved his new organization to a house on Pearl Street in West Philadelphia.
 After parting ways with Glassey due to differing ideology, Africa made "The Guidelines" the primary source for his teachings and the principles of MOVE, founded in 1972 as Christian Movement for Life.
 The Guidelines articulated teachings such as strict vegetarianism and the inherent value of all living things.

 MOVE accepted members regardless of their past and taught lessons on corruption, racism, and the need for individuality in an increasingly technological society.
 Further, the organization protested animal cruelty in zoos, the education system, and police brutality.
 Consequently, the police engaged in heavy surveillance around members of MOVE.
 According to Let the Fire Burn, a documentary released in 2013, a member of the Philadelphia police revealed that between 1972 and 1978, 193 arrests of MOVE members and 93 subsequent court cases occurred.

 On August 8, 1978, the Philadelphia police attempted to evict the MOVE organization from their home on Pearl Street.
 A standoff occurred, resulting in an eventual shootout, and the death of one police officer, James J. Ramp, as well as several injuries.
 Nine MOVE members were arrested and the organization was removed from their home on Pearl Street.
 The home was immediately demolished and the "MOVE 9" were convicted over the police officer's death.
 Merle Africa and Phil Africa died in the Pennsylvania prison system.
 The last of the remaining members were released in February 2020.

 Glassey, after being found in possession of weapons, was later arrested.
 He implicated Africa and other MOVE members in various crimes.
 On July 23, 1981, in a Philadelphia federal court, Africa and his co-defendant Alfonso Africa (representing themselves) were tried and acquitted on weapons and conspiracy charges by a jury that deliberated for almost six days.